 Best option: An E-Verify Employer Agent

-That’s what we are– one of the oldest Employer Agents in the nation, authorized by the Department of Homeland Security since 2007 to verify your new hires on your behalf.
+Verify I-9 LLC is one of the oldest Employer Agents in the nation, authorized by the Department of Homeland Security since 2007 to verify your new hires on your behalf.
 We send you the E-Verify-issued Company ID number (known by some state laws as the “federal work authorization user identification number“) that you will need to prove compliance with federal, state and local laws and qualify for public contracts.
 We manage your E-Verify participation with no tutorials; no tests; no logins; and no headaches.
 We make E-Verify easy!